OctopusDeploy/docs/docs/deployment-examples/certificates/wildfly-certificate-import.md

 ---
-title: Importing Certificates into WildFly and JBoss EAP
+title: Import Certificates into WildFly and JBoss EAP
 description: Configure WildFly or JBoss EAP with a certificate managed by Octopus.
+position: 50
 ---

 With the `Configure certificate for WildFly or EAP` step, certificates managed by Octopus can be configured as part of a WildFly of Red Hat JBoss EAP domain or standalone instance to allow HTTPS traffic to be served.